logancchavez-cmyk/github_pages_template/index.md

 title: "Welcome to My Data Science Portfolio"
 ---

 # Hello!
-I'm [Your Name] 👋
+I'm Logan Chavez 👋

-Welcome to my data science portfolio!
-This site shows my journey learning data science and analytics.
-Here you'll find projects that demonstrate what I've learned and discovered.
+Intro: Welcome to my data science portfolio!
+This site shows some of the work I have been doing lately trying to hone my DS skills.
+I am interested in People Analytics and currently seeking jobs in the field.
+My background is in HR and I love using data so solve complex organizational issues relating to employees.
+I hope you enjoy!

+Purpose: The purpose of this blog is to help you understand my current working skills and better understand some of my interests.

 ## 🎓 About This Portfolio